Agarnerman/Ecommerce/README.md

 A Ruby on Rails application for online shopping.

 ## Features
--Authentication: Secure user login and registration.
+- Authentication: Secure user login and registration.
 -Admin Dashboard:
   -Comprehensive overview of store performance.
   -Interactive charts powered by Chart.js.